HB Reavis becomes the world’s first developer to register a project with a new version of BREEAM Communities Internationaldownload the press release

-International real estate developer HB Reavis has once again shown its commitment to user wellbeing and sustainability by successfully registering several of its developments in the heart of Bratislava with BREEAM Communities International.
+International real estate developer HB Reavis has once again shown its commitment to user wellbeing and sustainability by successfully registering several of its developments in the heart of Bratislava with a new version of BREEAM Communities International.
 These schemes form part of an emerging district, Nove Nivy, which is the first urban area in the world registered with the new BREEAM Communities International standard.
 HB Reavis’ developments will also bring much wider community benefits to the area, including additional green spaces, retail and connectivity.

 BREEAM Communities is an assessment method used to measure, improve and certify the sustainability of large-scale development projects, created by the UK’s Building Research Establishment.
 While the regular BREEAM appraisal assesses a single building, BREEAM Communities focuses on the wider environmental impact a larger development will have on its surroundings.
 This community-based standard takes a holistic approach in assessing a project’s effect on social and economic wellbeing, natural resources, energy use, infrastructure, housing provisions and economic facilities, while acting as a framework for master-planning.
 The International version of the standard was released earlier this year.
 The entire Nove Nivy district aspires to be BREEAM Communities International certified, including the yet to be built Twin City Tower, Stanica Nivy, new office schemes, public infrastructure (technical and transport) and greenery.

 The new Nove Nivy district in Bratislava is an area totalling ca 230,000 sq m, which will comprise of eight separate developments including the exceptional Stanica Nivy – a bus station of international significance, accompanied by a contemporary shopping destination and a fresh food market.
 Nove Nivy will be a coherent territory within the city which, through revitalisation of the location’s current brownfield, is set to become the new and vibrant central business district of the Slovak capital.